 In 1963, JFK urged citizens to re-examine Cold War stereotypes and myths, calling for a strategy of peace to make the world safe for diversity.
 He told the people: “For, in the final analysis, our most basic common link is that we all inhabit this small planet.
 We all breath the same air.
 We all cherish our children’s future.
 And we are all mortal".

 JFK was a well-known lover of Cuban cigars.
 A fact which would mean he took some extreme measures to ensure he could always get his hands on his favourite smoke despite the unfavourable relationship the US had with Cuba at the time of his presidency.

 JFK’s head of press, Pierre Salinger, revealed to Cigar Aficionado magazine in 1992 that the president instructed him to secure ‘a lot of cigars’ before the following morning, when the president would be signing an embargo on Cuba, preventing any Cuban products from entering the United States.

 The president wanted to stockpile Cuban cigars before he banned their imports.
-Salinger claims that JFK asked for 1,000 Petit Upmanns by tomorrow morning.
+Salinger revealed that JFK asked for 1,000 Petit Upmanns by the following morning.
 Salinger was able to source 1,200 cigars and claims that JFK signed the decree banning all Cuban imports to the US immediately after being told how many cigars had been secured for him.

 Truly a testament to how much this great man loved a Cuban cigar, and it’s easy to see why.
 At JJ Fox, we have a wide array of Cuban cigars to choose from, including the president’s beloved Petit Upmann.